 Go All Out

-Marketing companies that set up free product testing events appreciate it when your feedback is insightful for the average consumer and them.
+Marketing companies that set up free product testing events appreciate it when your feedback is insightful for the average consumer.

-Adding all that extra info not only shows the company that you’re interested in, it also gives them opinions about what to add or modify to the product before unleashing it to the public.
+Adding all that extra info shows the company you’re interested in and gives them opinions about what to add or modify to the product before unleashing it to the public.
 And it makes them rely more on your opinions and reviews for future products.

 Free Product Testing Sites: How to Become a Product Tester

-When looking to become a free product tester, the first step you should take is looking into product testing sites and finding the best product testing companies.
+When looking to become a free product tester, the first step is to look into product testing sites and find the best product testing companies.
 We have looked into a few of the best product testing sites to get you started on your free product testing journey.

-If you’re a brand, this guide can also be used to help you find free product testers.
+This guide can also help you find free product testers if you’re a brand.

-These companies are known to give out an array of products depending on their affiliations but don’t go in thinking you’ll be drowning in loot.
+These companies are known to give out various products depending on their affiliations but don’t go in thinking you’ll be drowning in loot.
 These sites are also primarily free to join and participate in.

 BzzAgent

-In the realm of product testing programs, BzzAgent stands out as one of the more well-known and prolific gateways into the trade, especially in the United Kingdom.
+In product testing programs, BzzAgent stands out as one of the more well-known and prolific gateways into the trade, especially in the United Kingdom.

-Add a generous amount of word-of-mouth marketing and they’ll pretty much let you keep your stuff.
-Your chances of receiving even more stuff go up the more they invest in you.
+Add a generous amount of word-of-mouth marketing, and they’ll let you keep your stuff.
+Your chances of receiving even more stuff increase as they invest in you.

-Usually, they send you your loot either directly to your doorstep, be it for testing purposes or keepsies.
-Other times they’ll just send you a voucher or some form of a claim for a free pick up at any store that supplies the product in question.
+Usually, they send your loot directly to your doorstep for testing purposes or keepsies.
+Other times, they’ll just send you a voucher or some form of a claim for a free pickup at any store that supplies the product in question.

 Getting into it is as simple as can be if you’re a resident of the US, UK or Canada.
-All you’d need to do is sign up and create your profile there and periodically check for product testing campaigns every now and again.
+All you’d need to do is sign up, create your profile there, and periodically check for product testing campaigns now and again.

-Do make an effort to try things you actually want though, it’s not very professional to just grab everything in sight.
+Do make an effort to try things you want, though; it’s not very professional to just grab everything in sight.

-People’s opinions on BzzAgent have generally been positive, with users receiving multiple opportunities to try out various gear and also get a free gift or two in the form of vouchers or coupons.
+People’s opinions on BzzAgent have generally been positive, with users receiving multiple opportunities to try out various gear and get a gift through vouchers or coupons.

 Amazon

-So it only makes sense that an industry titan such as Amazon would have its own product testing initiative, Amazon Vine.
+So it only makes sense that an industry titan like Amazon would have its product testing initiative, Amazon Vine.

-If you’ve left a sizable number of reviews on amazon’s many and varied items for sale, and if people have found them more helpful than anything else over the years, you’re eligible to be invited to the Amazon Vine scheme.
+If you’ve left many reviews on Amazon’s many varied items for sale, and if people have found them more helpful than anything else over the years, you’re eligible to be invited to the Amazon Vine scheme.

-The way it works is that Amazon Vine picks reviewers for specific items based on their bids on the programs.
+It works because Amazon Vine picks reviewers for specific items based on their bids on the programs.

-They’re either accepted or rejected to review said items, with the difficulty of getting accepted or not hinging on the type of product.
-Experienced “Voices,” say that it’s much harder to review a newfangled and shiny electrical appliance than your garden variety book.
+They’re either accepted or rejected to review said items, with the difficulty of getting accepted depending on the product type.
+Experienced “Voices,” say that reviewing a newfangled and shiny electrical appliance is much harder than your garden variety book.

 Go and have a look at any of the marked Amazon Vine reviews out there on Amazon.